DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 For this example I used a Digital Ocean Droplet running _Ubuntu 20.04 (LTS) x64_.

-Follow this guide and its prerequisites in order to set up your Droplet and a web environment: [How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-host-a-website-using-cloudflare-and-nginx-on-ubuntu-20-04)
+I followed this guide and its prerequisites in order to set up my Droplet and a web environment: [How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-host-a-website-using-cloudflare-and-nginx-on-ubuntu-20-04)

-You can use `netstat` in order to listen to your open ports and check if your server is available:
+You can use `netstat` in order to listen to your open ports and check if your server is available/reachable:

     sudo apt-get install net-tools      # Install
     sudo netstat -tulpn | grep LISTEN